 Here are some of the whimsical sculptures that I saw on my visit in May:

 Although I highlight various artists’ works currently on display at Glenstone, I believe its landscaping – what I dub the Nature Exhibit – is its most prized possession.
-Two times, I witnessed the blue jay fluttering on the branch of a tree or flying off towards the woods.
+Two times, I witnessed a blue jay fluttering on the branch of a tree or flying off towards the woods.
 This bird is a symbol of communication, intelligence, and curiosity.
 All visitors should approach Glenstone Museum as a blue jay.

 Notably, Glenstone embraces organic landscaping.
 Its reforestation is exemplary.
 “We planted trees, understory vegetation and groundcover flora as part of our reforestation efforts.
 From 2013−2018, we planted more than 7,000 trees, in addition to thousands of shrubs, annual and perennial grasses, and flowers.
 We plant only native, regionally appropriate species, which require the fewest resources to maintain and provide appropriate food and habitat for local fauna.”